abhishekreddy399/Serverless-image-resizer/README.md

 🌐 How It Works

-1.Frontend calls an API to get a pre-signed S3 URL 2.User uploads an image directly to S3 using that URL 3.Upload triggers the resize Lambda
+-Frontend calls an API to get a pre-signed S3 URL -User uploads an image directly to S3 using that URL -Upload triggers the resize Lambda
-4.Lambda resizes the image using sharp and saves it to a second bucket 5.Frontend gets the URL of the resized image to display or download
+-Lambda resizes the image using sharp and saves it to a second bucket -Frontend gets the URL of the resized image to display or download